HPaulson/Nentego-Example/membership-electedcandidates.md

 </div>

 <h2>Why is the Ordeal such a big secret?</h2>
-Unami Lodge, One does not intend to keep any information from its newly elected candidates.
+Nentego Lodge does not intend to keep any information from its newly elected candidates.
 However, any secrecy around the Ordeal is meant for a single purpose: the Experience.
 Revealing too much information before the Ordeal would hurt the full experience of your membership journey.
 The Ordeal is meant to be a chance for you to reflect on Scouting and grow in your service to others.